 When a contract contains DFARS 252.245-7003, "Contractor Property Management System Administration," DCMA has the authority to review the contractor's property system applying the criteria of DFARS 252.245-7003(c).
 DFARS 252.245-7003(c) states, "The Contractor's property management system shall be in accordance with paragraph (f) of the contract clause at Federal Acquisition Regulation 52.245-1."
-FAR 52.245-1(f) thus imposes the criteria for a contractor property management system that provides for effective and efficient management and control of Government property.
+The January 2025 update to this clause adds paragraph (b) of the clause at 52.245-1, for those contracts that include that version of the clause.
+FAR 52.245-1 (b) and (f) thus impose the criteria for a contractor property management system that provides for effective and efficient management and control of Government property.
 The ACO, DACO, or CACO will determine whether to approve or disapprove the contractor's property management system based on the results of a standard or limited PMSA conducted by the PA.
+Contracting Officers will Contracts that were awarded prior to January 2025 will use the definition of "significant deficiency" as the standard for determining business system acceptability, while those awarded after January 2025 will use the definition of "material weakness."